ziyi22/tp/docs/UserGuide.md

 * Edits the employee at the specified `INDEX`.
 The index refers to the index number shown in the displayed employee list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* Name of employee cannot be edited to a name that already exists even if other fields are different.
 * When editing tags, the existing tags of the employee will be removed i.e adding of tags is not cumulative.
 * You can remove all the employee’s tags by typing `t/` without specifying any tags after it.